Pietro da Cortona: Grand Salon of Palazzo Barberini

-Fresco cycles were numerous in Cortona's Rome; many represented "quadri riportati" or painted framed episodes imitating canvases as found in the Sistine Chapel ceiling or in Carracci's The Loves of the Gods in the Farnese gallery (completed 1601).
+Fresco cycles were numerous in Cortona's Rome; many represented "quadri riportati" or painted framed episodes imitating canvases as found in the Sistine Chapel ceiling or in Annibale Carracci's The Loves of the Gods in the Palazzo Farnese gallery (completed 1601).
 In 1633, Pope Urban VIII (Maffeo Barberini) commissioned from Cortona a large fresco painting for the main salon ceiling of the Barberini family palace; the Palazzo Barberini.
-It was completed six years later, following Cortona's influential visit to northern Italy where he would have seen at first hand perspectival works by Paolo Veronese and the colour palette of Titian.
+It was completed six years later, following Cortona's influential visit to northern Italy, where he would have seen at first hand perspectival works by Paolo Veronese and the colour palette of Titian.

 Cortona's huge Allegory of Divine Providence and Barberini Power marks a watershed in Baroque painting.
-Following the architecture of the room, he created the painted illusion of an open airy architectural framework against which figures are situated, usually seen 'al di sotto in su' apparently coming into the room itself or floating far above it.
+Following the architecture of the room, he created the painted illusion of an open airy architectural framework against which figures are situated, usually seen 'al di sotto in su', apparently coming into the room itself or floating far above it.
 The ornamented architectural framework essentially forms five compartments.
-The central and most significant part celebrates the glorification of the reign of Urban VIII in a light filled scene populated with allegorical figures and Barberini family emblems.
+The central and most significant part celebrates the glorification of the reign of Urban VIII in a light-filled scene populated with allegorical figures and Barberini family emblems.

 The illusion of spatial extension through paint, the grandiose theme and the skill of execution could only astonish and impress the visitor.
 However, Cortona's panegyric trompe-l'œil extravaganzas may be less popular in a world familiar with minimalism and such like, yet they are precursors of the sunny figures and cherubim infested with rococo excesses.
 They contrast markedly with the darker naturalism prominent in Caravaggisti works and with the classicising compositions by painters such as Domenichino and Andrea Sacchi, and remind us that Baroque painting could be grand in an epic manner and exuberant in spirit.